threefoldtecharchive/jumpscaleX_libs/JumpscaleLibs/sal/zosv2/readme.md

 # if everything went ok, at this point your transaction are now sent to the blockchain
 ```

-## As a farmer verify that a payment as been made for a reservation
+## As a farmer verify that a payment as been made for a reservation and approve it

 ```python
 zos = j.sal.zosv2